Mentorship and guidance from Australia’s leading entrepreneurs and startup advisors

 Co-founder and CEO, Inporia

 Ryan Junee is a serial entrepreneur, start-up advisor, investor and technophile.
-He is currently CEO and Co-Founder of Inporia, a fashion startup based our to New York.
-His previous startup, Omnisio, developed innovative ways to edit and enhance online videos and was acquired by Google in 2008.
-Ryan joined YouTube as a Product Manager as part of the Google acquisition.
-At YouTube he lead the development of many consumer facing features including a video player redesign, video quality improvements, video annotations, YouTube RealTime and YouTube Rentals.
-As CEO and Co-Founder of Omnisio (a Y Combinator funded company), Ryan was responsible for developing the initial product, driving the company’s strategic direction and ultimately negotiating the sale to Google.
+He is currently CEO and Co-Founder of Inporia, a fashion startup based in New York and his previous startup, Omnisio, developed innovative ways to edit and enhance online videos and was acquired by Google in 2008.

 Professor Tony Weiss

 Professor and Founder, Elastagen

 Tony Weiss is the founder of bio-technology company, Elastagen, Professor at The University of Sydney and serial inventor.
 He leads the world in making elastic tissue components that repair the human body.
 National appointments include the Australian Biotechnology Advisory Council, National Enabling Technology Strategy Advisory Council, and Biological Sciences and Biotechnology.
 Tony is a serial inventor with twenty-one awarded international patents.

 Director, Australian Technology Park Innovations

 Petra is an experienced strategist and business developer with a strong passion and a natural flair for spotting and acting on business opportunities.
 She has a long and proven track record in successfully positioning/repositioning companies to achieve success in domestic and overseas markets.